V4Fire/Core/src/core/lazy/README.md

 lazyUser.age = 45;
 lazyUser.showInfo();

-// Invoke the lazy function and pass necessary arguments.
+// Invoking the lazy function and passing necessary arguments.
-// After invoking we can see in a console the result of `showInfo`:
+// After invoking we can see in a console the result of calling `showInfo`:
 // `Name: Bob; Age: 45`
 const user = lazyUser('Bob', 10);
 ```